 Healthy Low-Carb Foods vs. Unhealthy Low-Carb Foods

+You may be wondering what has carbs and what doesn’t.
 To be clear, just because a food or meal is low in carbs doesn’t necessarily mean it’s healthy!
 In many cases, the quality of the carbs you eat is even more important than the quantity.
 For the sake of keeping processed/synthetic ingredients out of your diet, I recommend avoiding low-carb packaged foods — like most commercial protein bars or meal replacement shakes.
 These may provide fat and protein, and be low in sugar or carbs, but they’re still not beneficial overall if they contain things like processed protein powders, refined oils and artificial sweeteners.

 If you’re looking for healthy low-carb snack ideas to bring on-the-go with you, your best bet is to make your own.
 Low-carb snacks you can prepare yourself at home — using things like nuts, seeds, hummus, coconut flour or coconut oil, protein powders (like whey or bone broth), cocoa “energy bites,” cauliflower tots, and even low-carb “sweets” like cookies, muffins or donuts.
 And quickest of all are making up some low-carb protein shake recipes.

-When cleaning up your diet and trying some new low-carb recipes, it’s also wise to steer clear of “diet” or “light” foods that have reduced fat and artificial ingredients.
+When cleaning up your diet and trying some new low-carb recipes, it’s also wise to steer clear of “diet” or “light” foods that have reduced or low fat and artificial ingredients.
 To make up for lost fat, these products are usually made with extra flour or carbs, thickeners, emulsifiers or artificial sweeteners.
 And although they may not high in carbs or cane sugar, I would definitely avoid foods made with trans-fats or hydrogenated oils, which is mostly junk foods, packaged foods or fast/fried foods.

 The 50 Best Low-Carb Foods